activeviam/mac/documentation/bookmarks/aggregate_providers.md

 ## Levels

-A view that exposes memory consumption of cubes associated with the dictionaries the cubes use to store level information.
+A view that exposes memory consumption of cubes associated with the dictionaries used to store level information.